medialab/hyphe/README.md

 By default `docker-compose` runs its image to be served on the port 80, so if your server is bound for instance to mySuperHyphe.com, Hyphe will be immediately accessible at this url.

-If your server already exposes the port 80 for another service, Dockerwill fail to run Hyphe (with an error ```bind: address already in use```), you should either deactivate your existing webservice or edit `docker-compose.yml` and change in `services/frontend/ports` the first occurence of 80 into the desired port then restart the container  by running ```docker-compose stop && docker compose up -d```.
+If your server already exposes the port 80 for another service, Dockerwill fail to run Hyphe (with an error ```bind: address already in use```), you should either deactivate your existing webservice or edit the `.env` configuation file and change the `PUBLIC_PORT` value from 80 into the desired port then restart the container by running ```docker-compose stop && docker compose up -d```.
 You can then serve Hyphe using for instance Apache or Nginx by redirecting the port to another domain or path.

 For instance if you setup Docker to serve Hyphe on port 8081, and you want it accessible on "http://www.MyGreatDomain.com/hyphe/", you can do so with Apache like this: